Minami Kamakura High School Girls Cycling Club: Characters

 A first year student from Class E at Minami Kamakuta Girls High School.
 Sandy is an American from Colorado who moved to Kamakura to attend high school.
 She made a cameo appearance in Episode 1, and appears again as Mrs. Bear (クマ さん Kuma-san) in episode 6, participated at cycling event Night Criterium inside a bear costumes.
 Her actual appearance is in Episode 9, where she became friends with Hiromi and the other girls, also joining the cycling club afterwards.
-Her close winning at the cycling race event in a bear costume proves that she has a strongest physical capabilities among all cycling club members.
+Her close win at the cycling race event in a bear costume proves that she has a strongest physical capabilities among all cycling club members.